‘Teen Mom 2’ Leah Messer Attacked By Jenelle Evans On Twitter

 Leah Messer is under fire after the latest episode of Teen Mom 2 depicted the reality star taking aim at her co-star, Jenelle Evans.

-During the episode, which served as the first half of the Season 7B reunion of the MTV reality series, Leah Messer targeted Evans, claiming that despite her pregnancy illness, she should have remained on set for filming.
+During the episode, which served as the first half of the Season 7B reunion of the MTV reality series, Leah Messer targeted Evans, claiming that despite her pregnancy illness, she should have remained on-set for filming.
 Meanwhile, Messer excused Chelsea Houska, who was also pregnant and sick at the time.

 “Jenelle ran off with her child, who knows,” Leah Messer told the cameras, according to a report by In Touch Weekly on March 22.
 “But she gets paid for this, she should be here.”

-In response, in a since-deleted tweet, Evans responded, “[Leah Messer] damn tell me how you really feel!
+“[Leah Messer] damn tell me how you really feel!
 Haha, I was sick and pregnant with heartburn.
-You know nothing, you’re right, so don’t comment.”
+You know nothing, you’re right, so don’t comment,” Evans said.

 This weekend was a long one and stressful during the reunion but it was still a good accomplishment to get another season completed!
 Thanks to @mtv and these ladies for making this show ever happen.